-Using the Insert Function a lev niversity
+Using the Insert Function

 If you know the name of a function, you can simply type it in together with the argument or range of cells you want to apply it to.
 However, an easy way to work with functions is to use the Insert Function.